Separatist rebels take New Zealand pilot hostage in Papua

 Rebel spokesperson Sebby Sambom said independence fighters from the West Papua Liberation Army, the military wing of the Free Papua Organization, stormed the plane shortly after it landed in Paro in Nduga, a mountainous district.

 Sambom said the fighters, led by group commander Egianus Kogeya, set fire to the plane and seized its pilot, Philips Max Marthin, as part of their struggle for independence.
-He demanded that all flights to Nduga be halted.
+He said all five passengers, including a young child, were released because they are indigenous Papuans.

 “We have taken the pilot hostage and we are bringing him out,” Sambom said in a statement.
 “We will never release the pilot we are holding hostage unless Indonesia recognizes and frees Papua from Indonesian colonialism.”